dhis2/dhis2-utils/tools/dhis2-package-exporter/README.md

   -v PACKAGE_VERSION, --version PACKAGE_VERSION
                         the package version to use
   -i INSTANCE,        --instance INSTANCE
-                        instance to extract the package from (robot account is required!) - tracker_dev byu default -desc DESCRIPTION,  --description DESCRIPTION
+                        instance to extract the package from (robot account is required!) - tracker_dev by default -desc DESCRIPTION,  --description DESCRIPTION
                         Description of the package or any comments you want to add
 ```